Do I need to contact King's to confirm my offer?

 How do I enrol & obtain my ID card?

-During your first semester, you’ll be required to complete enrolment online and upload your photograph for your Student ID card.
-Online Enrolment should take 10-15 minutes to complete and involves answering a number of questions about yourself to allow us to create your student record.
+During your first semester, you’ll be required to complete the online enrolment task and upload your photograph for your Student ID card.
+The online enrolment task should take 10-15 minutes to complete and involves answering a number of questions about yourself to allow us to create your student record.

-Our article I’m a new student, how do I complete online enrolment? includes more information on what you’ll be expected to complete for online enrolment.
+Our article I’m a new student, how do I complete online enrolment? includes more information.

-For the latest guidance on obtaining an ID card during this period, read our article I'm a new student; how will I receive my ID card?
+For the latest guidance on obtaining an ID card during this period, read our article It's my first time on campus, how will I collect my Student ID card?

 Engaging with your faculty induction